Charlie Hebdo: Suspect in Paris knife attack confesses | DW | 26.09.2020

-The suspected assailant told French police he wanted to target Charlie Hebdo to avenge the publication of cartoons of the Prophet Muhammad.
-Two people were wounded in the knife attack, seven suspects are in custody.
+The suspected assailant told French police he wanted to target Charlie Hebdo to avenge the publication of Prophet Muhammad cartoons.
+Two people were wounded in the knife attack, and seven suspects are in custody.

-The suspect "takes responsibility for his actions which he places in the context of the republication of cartoons" of the Prophet Muhammad, one source was quoted by the AFP news agency as saying.
+The suspect "takes responsibility for his actions which he places in the context of the republication of cartoons" of the Prophet Muhammad, one source was quoted by the Agence France-Presse news agency as saying.

 The attack on Friday took place in front of the building where Islamist militants gunned down 12 of the magazine's staff in January 2015 over the publication of Muhammad cartoons.
 It also came as 14 alleged accomplices in that attack stand trial in the French capital.